 Secure Bullion Storage Facilities

-As suggested previously in Money Metals Insider, for large holdings, a bullion vaulting service such as Money Metals Depository may make sense – provided it's in allocated or segregated storage.
+For large holdings, a bullion vaulting service such as Money Metals Depository may make sense – provided it's in allocated or segregated storage.

 When evaluating vaulting companies, there are several considerations:

 - Does the company offer a fully segregated storage type of account?
 Meaning, will your metal be completely separate from the vault's other clients?

 - Will your metal be protected from an insurance coverage standpoint in the event of a large-scale heist or some sort of natural disaster?

 - Does the company have competitive pricing?

 - Where is the vaulting company located?
 Storing your metal outside the United States may also be a possibility through certain companies who offer global vaulting options.

 Money Metals Depository offers fully segregated storage, fully insured, at very competitive rates - all from our brand new, state of the art facility in Idaho.
 Please call 1-800-800-1865 for more information.